ocapn/ocapn/draft-specifications/Model.md

 > implementation holds invariant a single object identity for every Target.
 > The JavaScript ArrayBuffer representation of an OCapN ByteArray must be
 > compared byte-for-byte.
-> Also, Object.is doesn't work on Container because container equality is based
+> Also, `Object.is` is not sufficient for Container because container
-> on recursive equality of the contents.
+> equality is based on recursive equality of the contents.

 # JSON Invariants